MartinHarkins/expo-sse-patch/README.md

 npm install

 # run without the fix
-eas build --platform android --profile development --local
+SSE_NO_FIX=true eas build --platform android --profile development --local
 # you will be prompted to create an eas project and add the projectId to app.config.ts

 # once the app is started